-Type of Learning Time Number of Hours Expressed as Percentage
+Type of Learning Time Number of Hours Expressed as Percentage (%)

-(%)

 Contact time 21 14

 Directed self-study 55 37

 Self-directed learning 29 19

 Assessment, review and revision 45 30

 Total 150 100

 Student contact time refers to the tutor-mediated time allocated to teaching, provision of guidance and feedback to students.
 This time includes activities that take place in face-to-face contexts such as lectures, seminars, demonstrations, tutorials, supervised laboratory workshops, practical classes, project supervision as well as where tutors are available for one-to-one discussions and interaction by email.
-Student contact time also includes tutor-mediated activities that take place in online environments, which may be synchronous (using real-time digital tools such as Zoom or Blackboard Collaborate Ultra) or asynchronous (using digital tools such as tutor-moderated discussion forums or blogs often delivered through the School's virtual learning environment, Moodle).

-The division of notional learning hours listed above is indicative and is designed to inform students as to the relative split between interactive (online or on-campus) and self-directed study.
+The division of notional learning hours listed above is indicative and is designed to inform students as to the relative split between interactive and self-directed study.